mogenius/docs/mogenius/docs/tutorials/how-to-set-up-redis-commander-in-the-cloud.md

 ## In short

-redis commander is a redis web management tool written in node.jspg.
+redis commander is a redis web management tool written in node.js.
 In this article we'll be looking at how you easily create and set up redis commander as a microservice in the cloud (Microsoft Azure) without the hassle of time-consuming setup and Kubernetes management.

 ## Getting started